barumau/pandunia/english/english-pandunia.md

 battery   : bateri
 be about (discuss as a subject)   : tema
 be born   : jenu
+be called (by a name)   : namu
 be fond of (like, enjoy, be pleased)   : suku
+be seen   : widu
 bean or pea (legume)   : dou
 bear   : baru
 beard   : barda